AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-roles.md

 # Roles
-Cluster APIs for getting Community Roles.
+Cluster APIs for getting community roles

 ## `List instanced Roles for a Community`

 <a id="opIdRoles_List instanced Roles for a Community"></a>

-Get Community Roles associated with a specific Community.
+Get community roles associated with a specific community

 ### Request
 ```text